clarkgrubb/latex-input/README.md

 Mac Keyboard Symbols
 ====================

-We support the following LaTeX notation, which can be added to a LaTeX distrubtion with [this package](http://tex.stackexchange.com/questions/19646/how-to-typeset-special-apple-mac-keyboard-symbols)
+We support the following LaTeX notation, which can be added to a LaTeX distrubtion by installing [this package](http://tex.stackexchange.com/questions/19646/how-to-typeset-special-apple-mac-keyboard-symbols).

     LaTeX         Unicode
     =====         =======